mgoellnitz/trackdown/README.md

 ones we  use here.

 I already helped to add the post-commit hook which is needed by this project and it now is part of the latest nightly builds.
-Interoperation with trackdown could not be tested so far.
+Interoperation with TrackDown could not be tested so far.

 ## MIRRORHOOK for update of the local mirror and roadmap for mirrored issue collections